persado/persado.github.io/_posts/2020-01-22-speed-up-rspec-boot-time.md

 1 example, 0 failures
 ```

-Having a 10+ second feedback loop, even for a simple one unit test really made TDD not as efficient.
+Having a 10+ second feedback loop, even for one simple unit test really made TDD inefficient.
 It made the TDD process not enjoyable, and also became very easy to break concentration losing even more time.

 My team recently made it a major initiative to start writing a lot more tests for everything, so being able to speed the boot process up would really help with getting that started.